NayanManna123/Grocery-app/README.md

-# Grocery-app
-A modern and user-friendly grocery shopping application that allows users to browse products, add items to cart, and manage orders efficiently.
-This app is designed to simplify daily grocery shopping with a smooth and intuitive experience.
 # 🛒 FreshCart — Premium Grocery Store

 A full-stack grocery web application built with **React**, **Node.js/Express**, and **JSON file storage**.